History of Egypt under Hosni Mubarak: Economy

 However this growth was far from evenly spread.
 Monetary restructuring, especially the flotation of the Egyptian pound, the liberalization of the country's money markets, a reform of the tax system and strategic reductions in governmental social spending, resulted in "staggering hardships for the majority of the people" according to at least one observer.
 With housing scarcer and more expensive "marriage became harder for young people; it became common to have a family of six or seven living together in a single room."
 In many Egyptian households, it was common for family members to take turns sleeping on the same beds as overcrowding made it impossible to have more space for beds for everyone.
 Only a quarter of poorer Egyptian families purchased toothpaste for their children as toothpaste was considered to be a luxury item for the poor of Egypt.

 As of 1989, early in the Mubarak era, Egypt continued to have a skewed distribution of wealth; about 2,000 families had annual incomes in excess of E£35,000, while more than 4 million people earned less than E£200.

 Social conditions in Egypt improved but modernization "did not succeed in reaching a critical mass of its citizens," furthermore "some of the recent gains were reversed due to the 2008 food price crisis and fuel price shock and to the global crisis-related slowdown in economic activity."
 According to the World Bank:

 infant mortality and malnutrition among children under five both decreased by half and life expectancy rose from 64 to 71 years.
 The economy and the living standards for the vast majority of the population improved, although in an uneven manner.
 While 18% of the Egyptian population still lives below the national poverty line, this figure goes up to 40% in rural Upper Egypt – and an additional 20% of the population has experienced poverty at one point during the last decade, heightening a sense of social vulnerability and insecurity.

-According to an article by The Settle Times in January 2011, "about half the population [of Egypt] live[d] on $2 a day or less."
+According to an article by The Seattle Times in January 2011, "about half the population [of Egypt] live[d] on $2 a day or less."